Zaloog/textual-tags/README.md

 - `Tag.Removed`, send when a tag is removed in any way
 - `Tag.Focused`, send when a tag is focused
 - `Tag.Hovered`, send when a tag is hovered
+- `Tag.Selected`, send when a tag is selected
 - `TagAutoComplete.Applied`, send when a completion option is applied

 ## Issues/Feedback